ivancor93/Portfolio/README.md

   > [Follow this link for more details](https://ivancor93.github.io/Projects/Project_1_folder/Project_1)

 ### II.
 Querying a database with SQL
-  >  Scenario : Consultant as Business Intelligence Analyst for a fictitious insurance Company.
+  >  Scenario : Consultant as Business Intelligence Analyst for an insurance Company.
 Those were the missions:
   >  - Manage a database with SQL in order to developp the Data-Driven strategy
   >  - Conduct an inventory of our current contracts and customers profile
   >  - Review the prices of insurance contracts to differentiate from the competition